 Some folks might scoff at velcro as opposed to a buckle, suggesting that the velcro will wear out after repeated use.
 While we didn't encounter any issues with the velcro's integrity, we did notice that some re-adjusting was necessary after the initial break-in period.
 On the move, velcro makes for quick and easy tweaks.

 The classic Teva design utilizes three adjustable straps that run behind the heel and twice over the top of the foot for a secure, intuitive fit.
-Though they both adjust the same, we prefer the padded webbing of the Terra Fi 4 (right) to the simpler XLT 2.
+Though they both adjust the same, we prefer the padded webbing of the Terra Fi 4 (right) to the previously tested XLT 2.

 While it doesn't shine in any particular area, the Hurricane XLT 2 is a very steady and reliable performer.
 In fact, it received the most consistent ratings among our testers.
 Perhaps the most unassuming, bare-bones sandal in our lineup, the Hurricane is well-rounded enough to call an all-purpose sandal.
 And while it may be most comfortable at cruising speeds, it won't back down from a challenge either.